#1 Guide to Freight Broker Training in 2024

 The Federal Motor Carrier Safety Administration (FMCSA) does not require freight brokers to be certified or take any licensing test to become a licensed freight broker.

-Although many freight broker training programs will provide a certificate of completion after your training is complete.
+Although many freight broker training programs, including Freight Broker Boot Camp, will provide a certificate of completion after your training is complete.

-Why are online freight broker classes less expensive than schools?
+Why is online freight brokerage training less expensive than schools?

 Physical schools need to pay instructors for their time as well as provide classrooms for students.
-An online course is less expensive to host and manage, so they can offer it much cheaper.
+An online course is less expensive to host and manage, so they are typically more affordable.

 I want to take online school but I need added accountability.
 What can I do?